frovedis/frovedis/doc/manual/python/ml/ridge_regression.md

 It initializes a Ridge object with the given parameters.

-The parameters: "normalize", "copy_X" and "random_state" are simply kept in to to make the interface uniform to the Scikit-learn Ridge Regression module.
+The parameters: "normalize", "copy_X" and "random_state" are simply kept in to to make the interface uniform to the Scikit-learn Ridge module.
 They are not used anywhere within the frovedis implementation.

 __Return Value__